jdoleary/Spellmasons/docs/TasksCurrent.md

 - Weavejester: A common issue we have is the first scroll appearing for different creatures.
 So player A will kill monster 1 and get a scroll, but this won't appear for the others.
 Player B kills monster 2 and gets a scroll, and this too is invisible to the other players.
 It sounds as if the randomization seed isn't being correctly propagated, or perhaps the order of the creatures is different.
 - WhiteScythe — Today at 12:09 AM
 It's me again : got a friend to join me and my brother for 3 person multiplayer; the first scroll we picked up gave one of us infinite spell selection.
 So they got every spell in the game.
 It was weird.
 Seashell, if that matters.
-- Fix slash and undead blade STILL don't wait quite long enough for all the take damages to take effect
+- **important** Fix slash and undead blade STILL don't wait quite long enough for all the take damages to take effect
 - Fix trap so animations don't run on headless
 - run predictions doesn't update when you start your turn
-- Skornette french localization
 ---
 Weavejester — Today at 6:33 PM
 Sure!
 My experience has been that desyncs have gotten significantly worse - I think starting from 1.6.1, but it might have been 1.5.2.
 Before on a 3 player multiplayer we got through maybe an average of 7 missions before desync.
 Now it desyncs on the 2nd mission pretty consistently.
 It might have something to do with casting a spell before everyone has selected a starting location.